nenadjokic/esp32-s3-geek/README.md

 # 🚀 ESP32-S3 GEEK - Bluetooth Proxy with Display for Home Assistant

 Transform your **ESP32-S3 GEEK** into a powerful **Bluetooth Proxy** with a real-time display for **Home Assistant**!
-This ESPHome configuration allows you to extend Bluetooth coverage while displaying **WiFi status, HA connection status, and BLE device detection** on the built-in **1.14" ST7789V display**.
+This ESPHome configuration allows you to extend Bluetooth coverage while displaying **WiFi status, HA connection status, and system uptime** on the built-in **1.14" ST7789V display**.

 ---